andrevidela/Research-report/Thesis/index.md

 --                └ Type parameter
 ```

 Every signature starts with a name, followed by a colon `:` and ends with a type.
 In this case, the type is `List a -> Bool` which represents a function that takes a list of `a` and returns a `Bool`.
-Interestingly, the type `a` is a _Type parameter_ and could be anything, this function will work for all lists, irrespective of their content.
+Interestingly, the type `a` is a _Type parameter_ and could be anything; this function will work for all lists, irrespective of their content.

 As for the body, here is how it is composed: